Qatar diplomatic crisis: Other countries

 The UK Financial Conduct Authority issued a notice against Banque Havilland for its manipulative trading strategies and imposed a fine of £10 million.
 The Luxembourg-based bank and its ex-employees were found involved in a 2017 plan to devalue the currency of Qatar.
 A former analyst with the bank, Vladimir Bolelyy, created a document that involved the plot to target Qatar's financial system in 2017.
 Bolelyy and the former London CEO, Edmund Rowland, were responsible for disseminating the document.
 A copy of the document was also sent to a representative of the Abu Dhabi sovereign wealth fund.
 The Emirates was closely connected to the owner of Banque Havilland, David Rowland.
 He was deeply involved with the UAE President Mohammed bin Zayed, who was referred to as "The Boss" by the bank employees.
 In January 2023, the FCA also banned and fined Edmund Rowland, Vladimir Bolelyy and a former senior manager David Weller.

 United Nations

 In November 2020, United Nations special rapporteur Alena Douhan published a preliminary report condemning the Saudi-led blockade of the State of Qatar and urged lifting the ban immediately due to human rights violations against the people of Qatar.
 The UAE, Saudi Arabia, Bahrain and Egypt-led blockade of Qatar was concluded to be illegal by the special rapporteur.
 Douhan has stated a final report would be presented to the United Nations Human Rights Council in September 2021.

 Reportedly, it is prohibited under the UN Charter to impose any unilateral coercive measures against its member states unless authorized by the organization's relevant organs or found consistent with the principles composing the charter.

+Within Qatar, the crisis also had domestic implications, including shifts in state-society relations and increased emphasis on economic self-sufficiency.[].